MLT(AAB) - Medical Laboratory Technician (Generalist) Certification

 OR

 b.
-At least three (3) months of documented laboratory training within the ten (10) years immediately prior to the application date.
+At least three (3) months of documentedfull-time laboratory training/experience performing moderate complexity testing in each applicable discipline within the ten (10) years immediately prior to the application date.

 Ready to Apply?